🎨 Color Palette Generator

 What Is a Color Palette Generator?

 A color palette generator is a tool that helps designers, developers, and creatives build sets of colors that work well together.
 Instead of picking colors at random and hoping they look good side by side, a palette generator uses color theory principles to produce harmonious combinations automatically.
 This tool creates 5-color palettes using six different harmony modes, all based on relationships within the HSL (Hue, Saturation, Lightness) color space.
-Whether you are designing a website, building a brand identity, creating illustrations, or styling a mobile app, having a cohesive palette saves time and produces more polished results.
-Every calculation runs entirely in your browser, so your color choices stay private and the tool works offline once the page has loaded.
+Designing a website, building a brand identity, creating illustrations, styling a mobile app: in each case a cohesive palette saves time and produces more polished results.
+The harmony math is a few lines of HSL arithmetic executed right on your device, which also means the generator keeps working if your connection drops after the page loads.

 How to Use This Tool